lupyuen/zig-bl602-nuttx/README.md

-# zig-bl602-nuttx
-Zig on BL602 with Apache NuttX RTOS
+# Zig on RISC-V BL602 with Apache NuttX RTOS